• About

 Yet, the Asia-Pacific lacks sufficient green supply despite its potential.
 Regulations are tightening: Singapore, Japan, and South Korea are mandating low PUE for permits, mirroring China's longstanding rules.

-Pointon advocates for close utility collaboration in grid planning, as data centres now significantly impact national consumption.
+Pointon recommends collaboration with utilities for grid planning, as data centres impact national consumption.

-For COOs, participating means co-planning infrastructure over 5-10 years, unlocking renewable energy sources and easing approvals in diverse markets.
+For COOs, this means joint infrastructure planning over 5-10 years to support renewables and navigate diverse markets.

 Tech for sustainability